Position: Legal Assistant

-Legal Aid Service of Northeastern Minnesota seeks to fill the position for a hybrid family law paralegal/legal assistant at its Duluth Office.
-The Duluth Office provides civil legal services to eligible individuals in Southern St. Louis, Lake, Cook and Carlton counties.
+Legal Aid Service of Northeastern Minnesota seeks to fill the position for Legal Assistant at its Virginia Office.
+The Virginia Office provides civil legal services to eligible individuals in Northern St. Louis and Koochiching Counties.

 Legal Aid Service of Northeastern Minnesota (LASNEM) provides legal representation to low-income and senior citizens in 11 counties with offices in Duluth, Grand Rapids, Virginia, Brainerd and Pine City.
-LASNEM was founded in 1952, and has become an integral part of the justice system and a cornerstone of Northeastern Minnesota’s commitment to the proposition that equal access to justice is a basic human right.
-In addition to a full range of general poverty law services, LASNEM operates special projects to focus on the unique needs of the clients we serve, such as the Senior Law Project, the Native American Outreach Project in Itasca County, Domestic Violence Courts in both Crow Wing and Itasca Counties, and integral work for partnerships to prevent homelessness.
+LASNEM was founded in 1952 and has become an integral part of the justice system and a cornerstone of Northeastern Minnesota’s commitment to the proposition that equal access to justice is a basic human right.
+In addition to a full range of general poverty law services, LASNEM operates special projects to focus on the unique needs of the clients we serve, such as the Eviction Court in Crow Wing County, the Senior Law Project, the Native American Outreach Project in Itasca County, Domestic Violence Courts in both Crow Wing and Itasca Counties, and integral work for partnerships to prevent homelessness.
 LASNEM is also one of the seven legal services programs that form the Minnesota Legal Services Coalition.

 Position responsibilities include:

 - Professional and respectful communication with potential clients, clients and co-workers, in person, on the phone and in written communications;